 CReSTeD registered since 1994, Bethany's Learning Support department enjoys an international reputation for its success in giving specialist help to dyslexic pupils within the mainstream curriculum.
 In addition, for those pupils who require it, we offer support for English as an Additional Language.

 Our boarding community brings great diversity to Bethany.
 We are a small school and yet we have boarders coming from over 20 different countries, enriching our education with a variety of experiences and backgrounds.

 We aim to inspire individual excellence in every pupil and this approach underlies everything we do at Bethany.
 Its success is evidenced by the excellent transition from school to university made by our pupils each year.
 Sixth form boarders benefit from single bedrooms with en suite bathrooms, all with easy access to kitchens and laundry rooms.
 This experience, combined with our Body for Life programme, is designed to be a stepping stone to life at university, all within the supportive environment of the school.

 Outside the classroom

 At Bethany, we believe that pursuits outside the classroom are very important in developing pupils' personalities.
 Everyone takes part in sport at least three times a week, and chooses from a huge array of extra-curricular activities including horse riding, chef school, golf, fishing, clay pigeon shooting, archery, orchestra and country pursuits.
 The Duke of Edinburgh's Award is hugely popular and very successful at Bethany.

-The Headmaster firmly believes that school should be enjoyed rather than endured and it is the atmosphere of positive nurturing and encouragement, focused on the potential of each individual, that helps makes Bethany 'refreshingly different'.
+The Headmaster firmly believes that school should be enjoyed rather than endured and it is the positive and nurturing atmosphere and the level of focus given to each individual pupil, that helps makes Bethany 'refreshingly different'.